aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 </Button>
 ```

-That adds an `onClickevent` that triggers a `onTaskAdded` function.
+That adds an `onClickevent` that triggers an `onTaskAdded` function.

-When someones adds a new task we
+When someones adds a new task we:

-- want to verify they are connected with a wallet
+- want to verify they are connected with a wallet.
-- build a transaction payload that would be submitted to chain
+- build a transaction payload that would be submitted to chain.
-- submit it to chain using our wallet
+- submit it to chain using our wallet.
-- wait for the transaction
+- wait for the transaction.
-- update our UI with that new task (with out the need to refresh the page)
+- update our UI with that new task (without the need to refresh the page).

-6. Add a `onTaskAdded` function with the following code
+6. Add an `onTaskAdded` function with:

 ```jsx
 const onTaskAdded = async () => {